IwadouIpmm/IR/README.md

 This Software is developed using C99 programming language.
 Developed on Windows and can only be run on windows as the software is using Windows APIs <windows.h>

 # Boolean Model
 Currently not finished.
-The only missing implementation is the its query processing.
+The only missing implementation is its query processing.

 # Phrase (free) Model
 Fully implemented.
 The phrase (free) done using Positional Index Model.